Robert Ballard Long: Legacy

-After his death, his nephew Charles Long, a notable scholar and historian, wrote several pamphlets defending his uncle's reputation and attacking his enemies, especially Beresford; exchanges of pamphlets and letters between Charles Long and his uncle's opponents continued through the 1830s.
+After Long's death, his nephew Charles Edward Long, a notable scholar and historian, wrote several pamphlets defending his uncle's reputation and attacking his enemies, especially Beresford; exchanges of pamphlets and letters between Charles Long and his uncle's opponents continued through the 1830s.

 Robert Long was a conscientious and brave officer, whose reputation suffered as a result of certain character flaws.
 If his record as a cavalry general was chequered he, nevertheless, contributed substantially to a number of victories, including Los Santos, Usagre and Arroyo dos Molinos.
 It is to be regretted that he is chiefly remembered for the long-running acrimony generated by the action at Campo Mayor.

 To his subordinates he appears to have been a popular and respected figure; characteristically he refused to allow Wellington's censure of the 13th Light Dragoons, following Campo Mayor, to be entered in the regiment's official record.
 From the rank-and-file he gained the affectionate appellation "Bobby Long."
 The officers and men of the 13th Light Dragoons repaid his regard for them when they voluntarily subscribed to the purchase of a set of silver plate for Long when he was replaced in command of his brigade.

 Unfortunately, Long could not, it seems, avoid entering into vituperative conflicts with his superiors.
 When the men he made personal enemies of included royal princes (both later to become kings) and a field marshal (albeit in the Portuguese service) Long's career and reputation were bound to be adversely affected.
 An example of the less attractive side of Long's character is the manner in which he operated a campaign of irritation against Beresford after Campo Mayor.
 Long harassed Beresford by requesting clarification, to the minutest degree, of virtually every order he was given.
 Long did not seem to recognise that there were conflicts he had no hope of winning.
 Beresford was the superior officer with all the advantage of power within the relationship.
 Long's campaign backfired badly when Beresford, as soon as opportunity allowed, replaced him as the commander of the cavalry.

+The British historian and Peninsular War veteran, Sir William Napier, was a severe critic of Beresford's record as army commander during the Albuera Campaign; in criticising Beresford he involved Long's opinions as part of his argument.
+The publication of Napier's history led to a long running and acrimonious argument in print between Beresford and his partisans on one side, with Napier and Long's nephew Charles Long (Long having died before the controversy reached the public arena) on the other.
+Recently, Long's performance as a cavalry general has received more favourable comment in Ian Fletcher's revisionist account of the British cavalry in the Napoleonic period.
 Long was a regular letter writer, particularly to his twin brother Charles.
 The lively letters he wrote whilst on campaign in the Peninsular War were collected, edited and published in 1951.
 They provide a valuable insight into the workings of Wellington's army, particularly the cavalry.